appsinacup/benchmark/README.md

 # Physics Engines Benchmark Scenes

+## Requsites

+- Godot 4.x

 In order to run the tests, simply go to the scene of the test you want to run, run it and it will generate the data needed to create the graphs.

-If you want to change the physics engine, first you need to install a different one:
+If you want to change the physics engine, first you need to install a different one (addons can also be installed directly from Godot):
 - [Godot Box2D 2.4.x](https://godotengine.org/asset-library/asset/2007)
 - [Godot Rapier2D](https://godotengine.org/asset-library/asset/2267)